cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2008-06-19-eclipse-ide-shortcuts.md

   teaser: /assets/images/2008/06/eclipse.best_.shortcut.ctrl3_thumb.jpg
 ---

-I found today **the mother of all shortcuts in eclipse**, by accident….
+I found today the mother of all shortcuts in eclipse, by accident….

 Type CTRL-3 in eclipse and a pop windows will appear where you can type any part of
 a keyword